-Finnish covered bond issuers are not organized separately while the local financial sector is represented by Finance Finland which deals with economic and political affairs and acts as a lobbying body.
-As such, Finnish stakeholders have actively supported regular framework amendments, lastly the timely transposition of the European Covered Bonds Directive.
+Finnish covered bond issuers have not established an independent stakeholder group but use Finance Finland which acts as its domestic lobbying body.
+Finnish stakeholders have actively supported regular framework amendments, lastly the timely transposition of the European Covered Bonds Directive.
 Finnish market representatives are active and visible within the covered bond society and contributing to further development.
 Finnish covered bonds are UCITS compliant, comply with the ECB's euro system framework and are regulated by the F-FSA and/or the respective European bodies.